shakebugs/shake-docs/docs/ios/users/chat.md

 ```
 </TabItem></Tabs>

-Given the above setup, all notifications originated from Shake are handled by the Shake SDK, and all other notifications remain handled by your application.
+With the setup like above, notifications that originate from Shake are handled by Shake,
+and all other notifications are handled by your app.

 :::note

-You can cancel the display of notifications in certain contexts by simply not reporting anything to Shake, or even stub the received native completion handler with your own set of UNNotificationPresentationOptions which will be respected by the Shake SDK.
+If you need to, you can skip showing notifications by simply not reporting anything to Shake,
+or by stubbing the received native completion handler with your own set of *UNNotificationPresentationOptions*
+which Shake will respect.
 :::